tschoening/phpvirtualbox/README.txt

 this software immediately and remove any copies you may have in your possession.

-# Installation from Zip file

-1) Download zip file from sourceforge project site: https://sourceforge.net/projects/phpvirtualbox/
+INSTALLATION:

-2) Rename config.php-example to config.php and edit as needed.
+Rename config.php-example to config.php and edit as needed.

-# Post installation

 Default login is username: admin password: admin